-Speech Pathology and Audiology (SPPA) SPPA 241.
-Child Language Intervention Issues 3 sem. hrs.
+Speech Pathology and Audiology (SPPA)

+SPPA 241.
+Child Language Intervention Issues 3 sem hrs

 Includes basic information pertaining to current theories of language impairment in children.
 A detailed examination of the linguistic characteristics typical of children with primary and secondary language impairments is provided along with issues concerning the differential diagnosis of children with language disorders.
 Information pertaining to both theoretical and applied aspects of language intervention from infancy through adolescence is provided.
 Issues pertinent to assessment and intervention with multicultural populations are embedded in the lecture material throughout the semester.
 Offered fall term.
-SPPA 242.
-Traumatic Brain Injuries 3 sem. hrs.